 Here we’re talking about athletes surpassing themselves, and societal recognition.

 Nathalie Dallet-Fèvre, general manager of Special Olympics France

 Each year, the team selected will have the privilege of competing in July for the Gothia Cup in Gothenburg, Sweden, in the Special Olympics category.
-Gothia Cup is the largest international youth soccer tournament.
-In the 2018 event, 1,731 teams from 78 countries participated: a gathering of thousands of young people of all nationalities and cultures, driven by the same passion for soccer.
+Gothia Cup is the largest international youth football tournament.
+In the 2018 event, 1,731 teams from 78 countries participated – a gathering of thousands of young people of all nationalities and cultures, driven by the same passion for football.

 “It’s a very positive partnership,” says Dallet-Fèvre.
 “Not only do the volunteers bring valuable help to the organizing of the event, but also a genuine bond is built up between them and the teams they are sponsoring.
 By involving their employees, partners such as SKF will contribute to changing society’s perceptions of intellectual disabilities.”

 Marjorie, a sports teacher, coaches one of the participating teams.
-She points out that regular practice of soccer helps these young people gain self-confidence and a sense of fulfillment.
+She points out that regular practice of football helps these young people gain self-confidence and a sense of fulfilment.
 “This event gives them the opportunity to meet other teams from specialized institutions.
 It’s very stimulating.”

 As one young man says: “First of all, we’re having fun.
 We make new friends.
 If only we could win – to go to Sweden for the Gothia Cup, what a dream!”